davidski/vulnpryer-aws-orchestration/README.md

   - SNS Topic ARN used for notification
   - S3 bucket/path created where custom scripts will be stored
   - S3 bucket/path created where DataPipeline will store logs
-  - Persistent EBS volume for mongodbstore
+  - Persistent EBS volume for mongodb store

 Instructions: